-The Center for Late Ancient Studies sponsors several activities, including a reading group in which faculty and graduate students convene to discuss recent releases in the world of late ancient scholarship.
+The Late Ancient Studies Reading Group (LASRG) is a regular group of faculty and graduate students that convenes to discuss recent publications in the world of late ancient scholarship.
 Participants come from a variety of backgrounds, including classics, ancient and medieval history, art & archaeology, Judaic studies, Islam, Early Christianity, and others.

 LASRG generally meets on the 1st Thursday of the month, during the academic year.
 More information about the readings and location is sent through the group’s mailing list.
 If you would like to join the group’s mailing list or attend a particular meeting, please contact the graduate coordinator (eac.clas at duke.edu).

 The next LASRG meeting will be Thursday, March 4 at 8pm (ET).
 We will discuss Adi Ophir & Ishay Rosen-Zvi, Goy: Israel’s Others and the Birth of the Gentile (Oxford University Press, 2018)

 **To download the readings for LASRG, please visit the “LASRG Readings” page (click here).**

 This site is password protected to ensure our compliance with copyright regulations.
 The password has been distributed to the e-mail list or others who have registered for the meeting.
 Should you have missed the message, please contact the graduate coordinator.

 |Thursday, February 4||8pm||Maria Doerfler, Jephthah’s Daughter, Sarah’s Son: The Death of Children in Late Antiquity (University of California Press, 2020)|

 |Thursday, March 4||8pm||Adi Ophir & Ishay Rosen-Zvi, Goy: Israel’s Others and the Birth of the Gentile (Oxford University Press, 2018)|